hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2635

 those who have been driven out of their homes for no reason other than they say, “Our Lord is Allah.”
-If Allah were not to repel some people by means of others, monasteries, churches, synagogues and mosques wherein the name of Allah is often mentioned, would surely have been demolished.
+If Allah were not to repel some people by means of others, there would have been demolished monasteries, churches, synagogues and mosques wherein the name of Allah is often mentioned.
 Allah surely helps those who stand up for His cause.
 Indeed, Allah is All-Powerful, All-Mighty.

 # 2636